tobiwe/cocktailmachine/README.md

 # cocktailmachine
-Software repository for a raspberry pi based cocktail maschine.
+Software project for a raspberry pi based cocktail machine.